Benchmarking Differentially Private Tabular Data Synthesis

 \textbf{Feature Selection.} Even after effective preprocessing, the domain of the whole dataset increases exponentially with the number of attributes, making methods that rely on a histogram representation computationally infeasible.
 A practical approach is to utilize some representative local data features, such as \emph{low-dimensional marginals}, to approximate the full joint data distribution~\cite{mckenna2022aim, zhang2021privsyn, cai2021data, liu2023generating}.
 Therefore, the second step in the framework is to measure the representativeness of the features and select necessary features.
 To further analyze how to better select features in \cref{sec: select}, we will categorize existing strategies into two categories:

 \begin{enumerate}[label=\textbullet, leftmargin=*] \item \textbf{Non-adaptive Feature Selection}.
 A straightforward approach to this step involves performing one-shot feature selection.
 Some methods, such as \merf and \gsd, predefine a fixed set of features without selection.
 While others, like \privsyn, measure and select features in one step. \item \textbf{Adaptive Feature Selection}.
-Adaptive methods incorporate iterative calibration to refine the selection process.
-Typically, these methods begin with an initial feature selection, and then iteratively update the selected features based on intermediate feedback from previous selection steps to optimize algorithms.
+Adaptive methods iteratively obtain new features based on intermediate feedback from previous selection steps to optimize algorithms.
 For example, \aim selects one new marginal at each iteration step and fits the model based on all selected marginals, which then serves as the reference for the next round of marginal selection.
 Moreover, DP-SGD iteratively calculates DP gradient features to update the model. \end{enumerate}

 \textbf{Data Synthesis}.
 The third step in the framework is to synthesize data that aligns well with the features selected in the feature selection step.
 Current methods apply a wide range of algorithms to achieve this synthesis step.
 Broadly, there are two approaches: fitting the dataset or fitting the model.